 After all, we are on holiday!
 Long hours in the saddle and on trail are of course incredible, but lounging by the pool and in the jacuzzi with delicious cocktails has to happen too!
 Some of the equestrians on this meet-up ended up going on a cultural day trip to Teotihuacan, to see the impressive pyramids there.
 Everyone can always choose which activities they want to do each day.
 There is of course always the option to go horse riding, but cultural day trips are also available!
 Some of the women decided to get a massage at the ranch, and we spent lots of time at the local bar too, where we danced for hours, and some of the girls teaching us to line dance, and humongous tequila shots were the main events!
 On one of the nights we even managed to organise a bonfire at the ranch, which was great fun too.
 There is no set itinerary at Rancho Las Cascadas, which allows everyone to do exactly as they please, making the meet-up a definite success.

-I already cannot wait for our next meet-up in Mexico from 10 to 18 September.
+I already cannot wait for our next meet-up in Mexico from 9-16 & 16-24 November 2024.
 Be sure to contact me if you would like to join us at Rancho Las Cascadas next year!

 Subscribe to our newsletter